Rhynchaeites: Taxonomy

-However, leg bone fossils of a similar bird were found in the Early Eocene Fur Formation in Denmark.
+An undescribed, largely complete Rhynchaeites specimen has been reported from the Green River Formation of the United States.
+The potential leg bone fossils of Rhynchaeites have also been found in the earliest Ypresian Fur Formation in Denmark.
 It has been hypothesized that the supposed parrot relative Mopsitta tanta, known from a single humerus bone, is the same bird as the leg fossils and thus actually belongs in Rhynchaeites too.